 It is intended that when children leave Southill Primary School, they will have a natural curiosity and confidence to explore other countries, cultures and languages.
 They will accept that in a multi-lingual society, it is a valuable skill to be able to communicate effectively with others in another language.
 They will be engaged and prepared to continue language learning further in their future education and beyond.

 “I like learning a new language and how to speak the accent.”

 Year 3 pupil.

-At Southill Primary School, the MFL curriculum is implemented using the Catherine Cheater programme of study to teach French, along with other resources including music, singing, reading and rhymes.
-The Catherine Cheater programme provides parcel lessons for frequent immersion in the language in context.
+At Southill Primary School, the MFL curriculum is implemented using the Twinkl PlanIt Learning scheme to teach French, along with other resources including music, singing, reading and rhymes.
+The Twinkl PlanIt French scheme provides planning and resources for frequent immersion in the language in relevant contexts.

-It also provides comprehensive, structured lessons enabling the children to:
+It provides comprehensive, structured lessons enabling the children to:

 - listen attentively to spoken language and show understanding by joining in and responding